MiDominicanaApp/MiDominicanaApp/README.md

 - **PropertyChanged.Fody** - Add property notification to all classes that implement INotifyPropertyChanged.
 <https://github.com/Fody/PropertyChanged>

 - **System.Text.Json** - Provides high-performance and low-allocating types that serialize objects to JavaScript Object Notation (JSON) text and deserialize JSON text to objects, with UTF-8 support built-in.
 Also provides types to read and write JSON text encoded as UTF-8, and to create an in-memory document object model (DOM), that is read-only, for random access of the JSON elements within a structured view of the data.

-&nbsp;&nbsp;&nbsp;&nbspCommonly Used Types:
+  Commonly Used Types:

-&nbsp;&nbsp;&nbsp;&nbsp* System.Text.Json.JsonSerializer
+  * System.Text.Json.JsonSerializer
-&nbsp;&nbsp;&nbsp;&nbsp* System.Text.Json.JsonDocument
+  * System.Text.Json.JsonDocument
-&nbsp;&nbsp;&nbsp;&nbsp* System.Text.Json.JsonElement
+  * System.Text.Json.JsonElement
-&nbsp;&nbsp;&nbsp;&nbsp* System.Text.Json.Utf8JsonWriter
+  * System.Text.Json.Utf8JsonWriter
-&nbsp;&nbsp;&nbsp;&nbsp* System.Text.Json.Utf8JsonReader
+  * System.Text.Json.Utf8JsonReader

 When using NuGet 3.x this package requires at least version 3.4. <https://github.com/dotnet/runtime>